Internal

 Type of assessment Detail of assessment % contribution towards module mark Size of assessment Submission date Additional information

-In-person written examination Exam 50 5 questions Semester 1, Assessment Period One page for answers per question.
+In-person written examination Multiple Choice Questions and Short questions 100 20 questions (Multiple Choice) and 5 short questions Semester 1, Assessment Period 1 page for answers per each short question

 Penalties for late submission of summative assessment